CoreMedia/coremedia-globallink-connect-integration/website/dev/release/tests/08-xliff-error-handling.md

 7. Click "Accept Task" and "Next Step"

-    1. You should have the ability to “Abort and rollback changes” or “Continue and retry”
+    1. You should have the ability to “Abort and rollback changes”, “Continue and retry”, or "Finish content localization anyway"